iamvetle/Blogg/PROGRESS.md

 - [x] When **_making a post_** I want the styling to be the same
   - [x] Also the width.
 So when creating the post it looks like it will be rendered.
+- [x] Make a popup for publish/confirm and cancel
 - [ ] The **posting functionality** i want it to be obvious when a post was SUCCESSFULL, or when it FAILED.
 - Make it possible for the user to **add pictures** when making post
   - I don't want to focus on adding and rendering images until later